 Parameter Description query- response- length-limit Specify this parameter to set the maximum length of the GAS query response, in octets.
 You can specify a value within the range of 1-127.
 The default value is 127. roam-cons-len- 1 roam-cons-len- 2 roam-cons-len- 3 Specify the length of the organization identifier.
-The value of the roam-cons-len-1 , roam-cons-len-2 , or roam-cons-len-3 .
-The roaming consortium OI is based on the following parameters: 1.
-Section 1.
-Section 2.
-Section 2.
-Section 3.
-OI length is 24-bit (3 Octets) 5.
-OI length is 36-bit (5 Octets) venue-group Specify one of the following venue groups assembly business educational factory-and-industrial institutional mercantile outdoor residential storage utility-and-misc vehicular By default, the business venue group is used. venue-type Specify a venue type to be advertised in the ANQP IEs from OAW-IAPs associated with this hotspot profile.
+The value of the roam-cons-len-1, roam-cons-len-2, or roam-cons-len-3.
+The roaming consortium OI is based on the following parameters: 0: Zero Octets in the OI (Null) 3: OI length is 24-bit (3 Octets) 5: OI length is 36-bit (5 Octets) venue-group Specify one of the following venue groups assembly business educational factory-and-industrial institutional mercantile outdoor residential storage utility-and-misc vehicular By default, the business venue group is used. venue-type Specify a venue type to be advertised in the ANQP IEs from OAW-IAPs associated with this hotspot profile.
 For more information about the supported venue types for each venue group, see Table 68.